ChrstphrHll/npc_gen/students/Hanna Arkhun.md

 ---
 # Hanna Arkhun
 ### Description
-- Triton Paladin from Glasscliff Garisons
+- Triton Paladin from Magmus Centerhold
 - 1st year Protection student in Treskal
 - short wavy turquoise hair that's messy, Purple eyes, and Pale Gray skin
 - Is Dependable and Enigmatic, and has Involvement as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes